symfony/symfony-docs/components/http_foundation/session_configuration.rst

 * Switch to the migrating handler, with your new handler as the write-only one.
 The old handler behaves as usual and sessions get written to the new one.
 * After your session gc period, verify the data in the new handler
 * Update the migrating handler to use the old handler as the write-only one, so the sessions will now be read from the new handler.
 This step allows easier rollbacks.
-* After verifying everything, switch from the migrating handler to the new handler
+* After verifying the sessions in your app are working, switch from the migrating handler to the new handler.

 Example usage::